EmeraldCityIT/STORMSTOPPERS-Use-of-Electromagnetic-Pulse-to-neutralize-heavy-storms./README.md

 Tsunamis caused by winds and tidal wave formations may be reduced using this strategy.
 Property damages, lives lost, etc would be covered by experimentation.

+The HAARP project has already aimed at controlling weather using this strategy.
+The arrays created by HAARP scare people and blast rays into the atmosphere instead of using targeted delivery strategies.
+Pinpoint "bombing" of storms is a safer and less scary solution to protecting the weather and.
+HAARP did not stop Michael, Sandy, Irene, Nargis or Harvey and we may be able to stop the next storm using devices already available to US military.